viproma/coral-super/README.md

 Requirements
 ------------
-The CMake "super build system" described by `CMakeLists.txt` automatically downloads and builds DSB and its dependencies by using CMake's [ExternalProject](https://cmake.org/cmake/help/v3.0/module/ExternalProject.html) module.
+The CMake "super build system" described by `CMakeLists.txt` automatically downloads and builds Coral and its dependencies by using CMake's [ExternalProject](https://cmake.org/cmake/help/v3.0/module/ExternalProject.html) module.
 For this to work, some tools must already be installed on your system: